 Easy Ways to Plan A Camping and Fishing Staycation

-As summer begins to draw to an end, many people are trying to get in that last vacation of the year.
+As summer begins to end, many people are trying to get in that last vacation of the year.
 A lot of people had postponed their vacation due to COVID-19.
 Many others had to cancel their holiday overseas.
 All of this is leaving them scrambling for a way to use their vacation days before they expire.
 I, Matthew Davies, suggest you consider having a staycation.
 In case you have never heard of this term before, a staycation is where you stay home, but do some of the same things you would on an ordinary vacation.
 While COVID-19 may limit the activities you can participate in, many state parks and lakes are beginning to reopen.
 For this reason, I feel you should plan a camping and fishing trip near you.
 Below, I am going to give you many tips on how you can make this happen.
 So, without further ado, let’s jump right into it.

 For beginners, you should start by checking your state’s website.
 The reason is most parks and lakes are owned by the state you live in.
 It will be your best source of information when planning a trip.
 It will tell you which parks are open and if there are any restrictions on what you can do while you are on your journey.